greghive/DirtAndVert/Content/posts/03_season_end_23.md

 image: /images/season_end_22_1.jpg
 ---

-# Time to plan for 2023
+# Wrapping up 2023

 ## 27 October, 2022

 ![A view from Fan-Y-Big back to Pen-y-Fan](/images/season_end_22_1.jpg)

 As 2022 draws to a close and the racing season is over, it's time to relax a little and enjoy some different activities.
 This period of active rest gives the body some respite from the constant pounding movements of running, and allows us to mentally recover from the demands of training for and racing in tough events.
 As ultra runners, it's easy to normalise extreme activities (i.e. it's 'only' 50k), and lose sight of what we are putting our bodies through.
 Some people call this the 'off season' but let's call it a 'transition phase', from the end of a long period of training and racing  (for me that's 1 x 50k and 2 x 100k) to the beginning of a new season the following year.
 This gives us some purpose whilst also letting go of the sometimes relentless cycle of training.
 I'll be doing lots of hiking, climbing, swimming and maybe some cycling and enjoying moving just for the sake of it, with nothing to prove and nothing to achieve.
-This is also a good time to reflect upon your achievements in the current year, to be proud of where you have improved and look to see what changes you can make to set yourself up for a great season the following year.
+This is also a good time to reflect upon your achievements in the current year, to be proud of where you have improved and look to see what changes you can make to set yourself up for a great season the next year.

 ### Reflecting on 2022